 Jimmy Bruce Payne, 82, husband of Ann Durden Payne, died Sunday, February 24, 2019, at a local nursing facility.

-To send flowers in memory of Jimmy Bruce Payne, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jimmy Bruce Payne, please visit our Heartfelt Sympathies Store.

 Born November 21, 1936, in Marshall, NC, he was the son of the late Clay Payne and the late Myrtle Fisher Payne.
 He was a longtime, active member of Crosswell Baptist Church and retired from Farmers Telephone Cooperative after 32 years of service.
 He served in the U.S. Air Force for 10 years where he learned his trade and love for electronics.
 He was a Vietnam War veteran.
 He was an avid fisherman of all of the local lakes, especially the Santee Cooper lakes where he had a name for practically every stump he fished.
 He also enjoyed repairing televisions for his family and friends.
 He had a determined spirit and will to live surviving many tragic illnesses including several bouts with cancer and numerous vascular incidents.
 His will and determination to live was driven by his great love of his family.